resource-watch/slate/source/includes/api/_vocabulary.md

 ## Getting all vocabularies

-This endpoints is quite useful to have a quick overview of all existing vocabularies and resources.
+This endpoint is quite useful to have a quick overview of all existing vocabularies and resources.

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/vocabulary